djtooke/CV/README.md

 - Many of our projects were web-based, hosted by frameworks such as Sinatra, http-server, and Rails, and deployed by services such as Heroku.
 We also used SQL and MongoDB for database storage, and have been concerned to correctly deploy MVC.

 **Well-Typed LLP (September 2016 to September 2018)**
-*Assistant Business Administrator, September 2016 - September 2018*
+*Assistant Business Administrator, September 2016 - September 2018 (2 years)*

 As Assistant Business Administrator I was responsible for all aspects of the firm's administration, including sending and receiving invoices, upkeep of accounts and paying contractors.
 This was not strictly a development job, but all of the firm's records were written in Haskell files, so I was upkeeping these and interacting with homebuilt programs through the terminal to perform functions such as invoice generation and VAT returns.
 <!-- - Experience at learning how to learn